Last updated on July, 10 2026

 Choose Red Garnet if you:

-- Want a red gemstone on a budget
+- Prefer a more affordable red gemstone

 How to Tell Ruby from Red Garnet?